graeme-winter/dials_tutorials/br-lyso-multi/multicrystal.md

 ## Introduction

-The actual _processing_ of multi-crystal data is essentially no different to processing regular rotation data in the first instance - though there are some potential differences in how you handle the data by and large the process for an individual sweep is straightforward.
+The actual _processing_ of multi-crystal data is essentially no different to processing regular rotation data in the first instance - though there are some potential differences in how you handle the data, by and large the process for an individual sweep is straightforward.
 The work comes in identifying which subsets of data (e.g. which crystals, or subsets of data from crystals) to merge into the final data set.
 This tutorial covers the basics of how to use
 DIALS tools to make these choices.

-One particular issue with multi-crystal data processing is the "book keeping" i.e. keeping track of individual data sets, which can become cumbersome when the numbers are large.
+One particular issue with multi-crystal data processing is the "bookkeeping" i.e. keeping track of individual data sets, which can become cumbersome when the numbers are large.
 This tutorial is aimed at helping you to use the tools at your disposal to process such data with the minimum of 🤯.

 The aim of the tutorial is to introduce you to tools for symmetry determination, incremental scaling and data elimination such that you could use them during experimental beam time.